Stability of nonsingular cosmologies in Galileon models with torsion. A no-go theorem for eternal subluminality: Everywhere Stable Bouncing Cosmology in Galileons with Torsion

 \paragraph{Solving for $g_{30}$ and $g_{31}$ provided $\mathcal{F}_{\mathcal{S}}>0$, torsionless and $G_3$ asymptotics (\ref{eqn x asymptotics}):} $\mathcal{F}_{\mathcal{S}}$ and the torsion background ($x$) depend on $G_4$, which is now fully fixed, and on $G_3$.
 Hence, we can solve for $g_{30}$ and $g_{31}$ from two equations that are algebraic in these functions

 where

 and $S$ is a step function which we specify below.

-The {\it choice} of $G_3$ centered at the bounce $\eta_b=0$ (\ref{eqn G3 asymptotics practical}) vanishes exponentially fast in the asymptotic past and future, which satisfies (\ref{eqn G3 asymptotics}) \footnote{That we can choose $G_3$ reveals some redundancy in the Ansatz (\ref{eqn G3 ansatz}), which we introduce for simplicity in avoiding singularities of the Lagrangian functions.}.
+The {\it choice} of $G_3$ centered at the bounce $\eta_b=0$ (\ref{eqn G3 asymptotics practical}) vanishes exponentially fast in the asymptotic past and future, which satisfies (\ref{eqn G3 asymptotics}).
 On the other hand, we choose an equation for $\Theta$ because it is the only free function in $\mathcal{F}_{\mathcal{S}}$.
 It has to satisfy the two remaining conditions: $(i)$ it must be in accordance to the required asymptotics (\ref{eqn x asymptotics}) and $(ii)$ it must render $\mathcal{F}_{\mathcal{S}}$ positive everywhere.
 For $(i)$ a close inspection of $\Theta$ in terms of the Ansatz (\ref{eqn G2 ansatz})-(\ref{eqn G4 ansatz}) reveals that in order to recover a standard scalar minimally coupled to Einstein's gravity (\ref{eqn x asymptotics}), then one needs $\Theta \overset{\eta\rightarrow \pm \infty}{\longrightarrow} -H$ \footnote{Similar as in the torsionless case, this choice introduces a well-known removable singularity in the unitary gauge known as $\gamma$-crossing that can be seen to be harmless for the regularity of perturbations as in \cite{Mironov:2018oec}.}.
 Hence, in the equation (\ref{eqn Theta practical}) the {\it first requirement} for the step function $S$ is that it suppresses the factors $\tau_s$ and $\eta_s$ in $H_s$ fast enough such that in the asymptotic past an future we recover asymptotics of our Hubble parameter (\ref{eqn sol backgrounds}) {\it at the necessary order} in $\eta$ \footnote{In particular, it is not a trivial fact that one must choose the step function $S$ such that the limit $\Theta=-H_s \rightarrow -H$ as $\eta\rightarrow \pm \infty$ is satisfied at {\bf more} than leading order in $\eta$, in order to meet the required asymptotics of the Lagrangian functions (\ref{eqn G2 asymptotics}) {\bf only} at the leading order.} that satisfies the asymptotics (\ref{eqn G2 asymptotics}).
 On the other hand, $(ii)$ can be easily satisfied with a step $S$ that is nearly $1$ in a domain of finite length $(\eta_s-\delta,\,\eta_b+\delta)$ where $\infty>\delta>0$, for a large enough $\delta$ depending on the parameters $\tau_b,\,\tau_s,\,\eta_b,\,\eta_s$.
 As a proof of principle we choose

 which satisfies $(i)$ and $\mathcal{F}_{\mathcal{S}}>0$ everywhere.
 Suffices to say for this toy model that this choice meets the requirements, as shown in Figure \ref{fig thetaNT}, for instance for the parameters of the bounce $\eta_b=0\,,\,\tau_b=10$ and of the earlier and {\it shorter} superluminal phase $\eta_s=-10\,,\,\tau_s=\tau_b/10$.